cloudrivers/AutoOps/README.md

     # curl <APIGateway Endpoint>/ec2_alarm_create -X POST -d '{"input": "{\"detail-type\": \"EC2 Instance State-change Notification\", \"source\": \"aws.ec2\", \"detail\": {\"instance-id\": \"<Your EC2 Instance ID for test>\", \"state\": \"running\"}}","stateMachineArn": "<EC2 disk alarm auto-creating state machine ARN>"}'
     ```

     For Linux instance, CloudWatch event rules will be created for each ebs attached to this instance.
-The alarm threshold is 80% be default.
+The alarm threshold is 80% by default.
 If you want to change the threshold, please update Environment of Lambda function CreateLinuxDiskAlarms.

     For Windows instance, CloudWatch event rules will be created for each ebs attached to this instance.
-The alarm threshold is 20% be default.
+The alarm threshold is 20% by default.
 If you want to change the threshold, please update Environment of Lambda function CreateWindowsDiskAlarms.

 2. EBS auto-scaling on Linux